How to Respond to a Cardiac Emergency

 - Sudden loss of consciousness

-It is important to bear in mind that the symptoms are not the same in all cases.
+It’s important to keep in mind that the symptoms are not the same in all cases.
 Sometimes, heart attacks occur without the affected person perceiving some of these warning signals, or they may confuse them with something else and ignore them.

 Sudden cardiac arrest